-New oversight over the plugging and abandoning of wells and the decommissioning of pipelines.
+New oversight over the surface activities related to plugging and abandoning of wells and the decommissioning of pipelines.
 Decommissioning of pipelines and flowlines will involve an evaluation of whether the lines should be removed from the ground entirely or abandoned in place, with the county's preference being removal unless there are site-specific circumstances that warrant otherwise.
 The ability to impose timing restrictions and specific revegetation / reclamation requirements has been added.